Funekyo/Ujiki/Documents/Methodology.md

 </details>

-## Chinese Language Tools
+## Various Chinese Language Tools

-Chinese related tools to deciphering the texts:
+Chinese related tools I use to decipher the texts:

 ### [A Primer in Chinese Buddhist Writings](https://religiousstudies.stanford.edu/primer-chinese-buddhist-writings)